dead-dance/WeatherCheck/README.md

 8. After compiling Angular it will open in http://localhost:4200/
 9. To access web UI click "http://localhost:4200/weather"

 Please be noted: node_modules needs to be placed inside "...\WeatherCheck-master\client" Folder.
+Due excessive size, it can not be added to source control.